adamijak/flight-order/README.md

 To run aplication download source code, navigate to root folder of application and run following command:

-`docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d`
+`docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build`

 To run test navigate to root folder of application and run: